 - a current resume or other written application.
 See OF-612 Optional Application For a Federal Job

-- a completed OF-306, Declaration For Federal Employment Form (this form is to collect information ussed to determine your acceptability for federal employment.)
+- a completed OF-306, Declaration For Federal Employment Form (this form is to collect information used to determine your acceptability for federal employment.)

 - your undergraduate, graduate, and law school transcripts, as applicable

-- one writing sample for attorney applicants (an additional sample may be requested later)
+- one writing sample (an additional sample may be requested later)

 - a completed OF-1386B, Applicant Race and National Origin Questionnaire (this form is optional and will be used for statistical purposes only.)

-- a supplemental form for entry-level field attorney or field examiner positions
+- a supplemental form for entry-level field attorney positions